The Sun Rose as He Passed

 5. Revival Can Happen Anywhere

-From beaches to street corners, the Jesus Movement showed that revival doesn’t require a traditional setting—it requires hungry hearts and the power of the Holy Spirit.
+From beaches to street corners, the Jesus Movement showed that revival doesn't require a traditional setting, it requires hungry hearts and the power of the Holy Spirit, the same hunger that once drove a 100-year prayer meeting in Herrnhut.

 A Call for Revival Today